TiagoMMDavid/COVIDA/README.md

 The groups are made by the user and are restricted to its owner.
 These can be customized with a name, description and a selection of games.
 The Web Application provides an authentication functionality for users to create and log into their accounts.

+The application was developed in [Node.js](https://nodejs.org/en/) and uses the [express](https://www.npmjs.com/package/express) module to handle HTTP requests.
 All the data is stored through the use of [Elasticsearch](https://www.elastic.co/elasticsearch/).
 The information about videogames is gathered through the [IGDB API](https://www.igdb.com/api).

 ## Table of Contents